YaoGroup/DIFFICE_jax/paper.md

 from these data as an inverse problem.
 We present pinnIceShelf as a python package that can conduct data assimilation that convert descretized remote-sensing data to meshless and differentible functions, and to further infer the viscosity profile from that.
-The inversion algorithm is based on the Physics-informed Neural Networks.
-The pinnIceShelf respository provided a tutorial example
+The inversion algorithm is based on the Physics-informed Neural Networks (PINNs) and written in JAX.
+The pinnIceShelf respository provided a tutorial example for users to better understand and implement the method.

 # Statement of need